ccz181078/Coq-BB5/CoqBB5/BB2x4/README.md

 ### Extracting results

-The list of all enumerated machines with for each, halting status and decider ID can be extracted from the Coq proof by doing (once you've compiled the proof):
+The list of all enumerated machines (using [bbchallenge format](https://discuss.bbchallenge.org/t/standard-tm-text-format/60/28?u=cosmo)) with for each, halting status and decider ID can be extracted from the Coq proof by doing (once you've compiled the proof):

 ```
 cd BB2x4_Extraction